ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 In the second week of September this year, I traveled in Sweden, Italy, and Germany with my boyfriend for a week.

 First I’d like to talk about our trip in Sweden.
 We visited Stockholm city and stayed there for 2 days.
-The city has  beautiful architecture and I enjoyed scenery very much.
+The city has  beautiful architecture and I enjoyed the scenery very much.

 ## 1st day